mich3leRusso/Federated-Learning-/README.md

+# FIL

-In this repository we readapt [MIND](https://arxiv.org/abs/2312.02916) paper, which is a replay free task increamental learning paradigm, to the federated learning task.
+We present FIL a model that takes inspiration from  [MIND](https://arxiv.org/abs/2312.02916) paper, which is a replay free task increamental learning paradigm, to the federated learning task.

+## Why FIL?

 Federated Learning is a distributed machine learning paradigm in which multiple nodes (clients) collaboratively train a shared global model without sharing their raw data.
 Instead of centralizing data from different sources, each client keeps its local data private and performs training independently.